wdvorkin/academic-kickstart/content/publication/BBL_Inequality_2020/index.md

 publication: ""
 publication_short: ""

 abstract: "How much does inequality matter for the business cycle and vice versa?
 Using a Bayesian likelihood approach, we estimate a heterogeneous-agent New-Keynesian (HANK) model with incomplete markets and portfolio choice between liquid and illiquid assets.
-The model enlarges the set of shocks and frictions in Smets and Wouters (2007) by allowing for shocks to income risk and taxes.
-We find that adding data on inequality does not materially change the estimated shocks and frictions driving the US business cycle.
-The estimated shocks, however, have significantly contributed to the evolution of US wealth and income inequality.
-The systematic components of monetary and fiscal policy are important for inequality as well."
+Even when the model is estimated  on aggregate data only and with only a set of shocks and frictions along the lines of Smets and Wouters (2007), it reproduces observed US inequality dynamics.
+In other words, the model is successful in simultaneously accounting for cycle and distribution.
+Output stabilization via monetary or fiscal policy also stabilizes inequality."

 # Summary.
 An optional shortened abstract.
 summary: ""